KnownStormChaser/master-weather-model-list/models/nwp_models/regional/finland/harmonie-fmi.md

 ### Model (hybrid) levels — `harmonie_scandinavia_hybrid`
 Model levels **12–65** (54 of the 65 production levels) on a 3×-thinned 316 × 356 / ~7.5 km grid.
 Parameters: `Pressure`, `GeomHeight`, `Temperature`, `Humidity`, `WindDirection`, `WindSpeedMS`, `WindUMS`, `WindVMS`, `VerticalVelocityMMS` (`wz`, m s⁻¹).

-For ensemble members, cross-sections, and the full untinned model-level structure, use the MET Norway THREDDS distribution documented in [MEPS](../norway/meps.md).
+For ensemble members, cross-sections, and the full unthinned model-level structure, use the MET Norway THREDDS distribution documented in [MEPS](../norway/meps.md).

 ### Duplicate stored-query namespace
 `fmi::forecast::meps::surface::grid`, `::pressure::grid`, and `::hybrid::grid` also exist and resolve to the **same three `harmonie_scandinavia_*` producers**.
 They are aliases, not separate products.